Gadget-Software/deprecated-website/README.md

 first- clone to local machine, and cd into the project directory

-second- install dependancies with: npm install
+second- install dependencies with: npm install

 third- toss it up into chrome with: npm start; and get going.